barumau/pandunia/polski/polski-pandunia.md

 być poddanym, doświadczyć, doświadczać (ubierniający czasownik) - be
 być podobnym, być jak - samu
 być przeciw - kontra
-być umiejscowionym (być ulokowanym, stać) - loku
+być umiejscowionym (być ulokowanym, stać) - be loka
 być wezwanym, być wzywanym, być nazwanym, być nazywanym - nama
 być widzianym - be vide
 być wycentrowanym, być w środku - jungu